Counselling and Support Services for the Pregnancy Advisory Service

 What if I change my mind?

-Remember, even if you have booked a date for your termination you can still change your mind right up until the procedure is started.
-In the case of a Medical Termination this means until you have taken the oral tablet.
-In a Surgical Termination it means until you are prepared for the procedure, either the day before, or on the ward on the day of the operation.
+Remember, even if you have booked a date for your termination you can still change your mind right up until the date of procedure.
+In the case of a Medical Termination this means until you have taken the Mifepristone tablet (stage one).
+In the case of a Surgical Termination it means until you are prepared for the procedure, either the day before (if you are required to take a Mifepristone tablet), or on the day of the procedure before you have taken medication called Misoprostol.
 If you do change your mind it is important that you tell a member of the nursing staff as soon as possible.

 Should I tell my friends and relatives?